 Is There a Way to Address Fibromyalgia?

 There are many approaches to addressing fibromyalgia, but in this article, we discuss only one.
-Looking at how the condition is related to MTHFR, Dr. Smith suggests improving glutathione levels to help manage fibromyalgia.
+With the close relation to MTHFR, Dr. Smith suggests improving glutathione levels to help manage fibromyalgia.
+Following this MTHFR gene mutation treatment can help manage fibromyalgia genetic mutation symptoms.

 He said, “If you have issues with fibromyalgia, one of the first things you want to do is see if you can get your glutathione levels measured.
 This is not an easy test to get done.
 You have to go to a third-party lab like Lab-Corp, or the one we use.”